tremor-rs/tremor-runtime/README.md

 Tremor is built for users that have a high message volume to deal with and want to build pipelines to process, route or limit this event stream.
 While Tremor specializes in interacting with Kafka, other message systems should be easily pluggable.

-## Usecases
+## Use Cases

 ### Elastic Search data ingress and rate limiting

 Tremor has been successfully used to replace logstash as a Kafka to Elastic Search ingress.
 In this scenario, it reduced the required compute resources by about 80% (YMMV) when decoding, classify and rate limiting the traffic.
 A secondary but perhaps more important effect was that tremors dynamic backpressure and rate limiting allowed the ElasticSearch system to stay healthy and current despite overwhelming amounts of logs during spikes.

-### HTTP to Kafka brodge
+### HTTP to Kafka bridge

-Kafkas optimizes its connection lifetime for long-lived, persistent connections.
+Kafka optimizes its connection lifetime for long-lived, persistent connections.
 The rather long connection negotiation phase is a result of that optimization.
 For languages that have a short runtime this can be a disadvantage, such as PHP, or tools that only run for a short period, such as CLI tools.
 Tremor can be used to provide an HTTP(s) to Kafka bridge that allows putting events on a queue without the need for going through the Kafka connection setup instead only relying on HTTP as its transport.

 ### PHP Execution